 - Management — Someone will need to set up and manage the strategies you put in place.
 Make data-driven changes if things aren’t working.
 Do more of what is.
 Nothing in marketing is a “set it and forget it” proposition.

-- Content Creation & Curation — You’ll need fund set aside to pay a person to create original content and collect other content that helps you meet goals.
-This may be ad copy, landing pages, apps, blogs, videos, memes, etc.
+- Content Creation & Curation — You’ll need a fund set aside to pay a person to create original, great content and collect other new content that helps you meet goals.
+This may be ad copy, landing pages, apps, blog content, videos, podcasts, webinars, memes, etc.

 - Analytics Tools — You’ll need analytical tools to track strategy effectiveness.
 Some are free like Google Analytics.
 But it’s worth exploring paid tools.
 They go much deeper than you can manually.
 And they make it easier to understand what your data means and how to use it.